Glowforge

 • JPG and PNG are ‘Raster’ or ‘Non-Vector’ file formats and will only allow engraving.

-• You can design projects with software that saves files as a PDF, including Adobe Illustrator, Inkscape, CorelDraw, Adobe Photoshop, GIMP, Autodesk 360, and Silhouette Studio (business edition)
+• You can design projects with software that saves files as a PDF or SVG, including Adobe Illustrator, Inkscape, CorelDraw, Adobe Photoshop, GIMP, Autodesk 360, and Silhouette Studio (business edition)

 • The library does not guarantee the results of your project will meet your expectations.
 You are responsible for performing test cuts, checking measurements, and making sure you are using the correct material.